epfl-ada/ada-2023-project-analytixxperts2023/readme.md

 # Abstract

 The topic of diversity is gaining increasing attention nowadays.
-It is prevalent in many fields and numerous studies such as [this McKinsey & Company report](https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights/why-diversity-matters
+Many studies, like [this McKinsey & Company report](https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights/why-diversity-matters
-) or [this research](https://journals.sagepub.com/doi/abs/10.1177/0146167208328062) try to explain the reasons behind this dynamic that seems to achieve superior research, financial and performance.
-We would like to assess whether this phenomenon is also applicable to the movie industry and what usage this domain makes of diversity, which will be defined in this work by the age, ethnicity and gender of actors.
+) or [this research](https://journals.sagepub.com/doi/abs/10.1177/0146167208328062), aim to understand why it leads to improved research, financial outcomes, and performance.
+We would like to assess whether this phenomenon is also applicable to the movie industry and what usage this domain makes of diversity, which will be defined in this work by the ethnicity, age, and gender of actors.
 A primary analysis will consist in identifying whether the roles assigned to diverse actors fulfil are stereotypical or hold significance to the plot.
 Following this analysis, we will try to evaluate the impact of the casting's diversity on movies' performances.